This course can be tailored to your needs for private, onsite delivery at your location.

 All Live Online times are listed in Eastern Time Guaranteed To Run

 Part 1: Why Develop an Agile Organization?

-A better question may be “what happens if you don’t become an agile organization?”
-Experts estimate there will be more technological change in the next 20 years than there has been in the last 300 years.
+A better question may be “what happens if you don’t become an Agile organization?”
+Experts estimate there will be more technological change in the neAxt 20 years than there has been in the last 300 years.
 Plus, the generational change in the workforce to Millennials and Generation Z translates into an unprecedented amount of disruption in every organization.
 How can an organization succeed in this environment?
-By becoming more agile.
+By becoming more Agile.
 We review the following:

-Exercise: We have participants considers examples where they have seen the technological and generational disruptions within their organizations and the general market place.
-Also, participants discuss how leadership and human resources will need to adapt.
+Exercise: You will consider examples where you have seen the technological and generational disruptions within your organization and the general market place.
+Also, we will discuss how leadership and human resources will need to adapt.